Little Rock Arkansas

-Spanning 1,288 meters across Murray Lock and Dam and the Arkansas River, the Big Dam Bridge is the longest pedestrian and bicycle bridge never used by rail or car in North America.
+Spanning 1,288 meters across Murray Lock and Dam and the Arkansas River, the Big Dam Bridge is the longest pedestrian and bicycle-intended bridge in North America.
 Take a walk or ride a bike for fantastic river views.
 Spend an afternoon at Two Rivers Park, a 400-hectare park located at the confluence of the Arkansas and Little Maumelle Rivers, where you can enjoy walking, biking, horseback riding and other family activities.
 It also connects to Pinnacle Mountain State Park and the Arkansas River Trail, a 27-kilometer loop that shows off the city and runs through downtown’s Riverfront Park.

 The Old State House is the oldest capitol building west of the Mississippi.